MatuaDoc/OnslowCollege.github.io/11dit/programming/assessment.md

 Incorrect!
 The correct answer was 3 - colon (:)
 You have 1 point.

-QUESTION 3: Which function is used to check the length of a list?
+QUESTION 3: Which function is used to check the length of a list? len or length?
-    1 - len()
-    2 - count()
-    3 - length()
-    4 - duration()
-Type the correct number: 1
+Type the correct answer: len
 Correct!
 You have 2 points.

 You scored 2 out of 3!
 Well done!